-The Company will continue this restructuring program in 2023 and expects to incur additional restructuring charges of approximately \$1.2 million.
-The Company estimates these additional restructuring charges to be comprised of approximately \$0.3 million in severance and other employee costs, \$0.2 million of Facility Footprint Optimization costs, and \$0.7 million of consulting and other costs.
-The Company's restructuring activities are expected to be complete by December 31, 2023.
+Restructuring activities are ongoing and the Company expects to incur additional restructuring charges of approximately \$5.9 million.
+The Company estimates these additional restructuring charges to be comprised of approximately \$0.7 million in severance and other employee costs, \$4.5 million of Facility Footprint Optimization costs, and \$0.7 million of consulting and other costs.